nikitsrj/goquorum/README.md

 - Grafana address                                : http://localhost:3000/d/a1lVy7ycin9Yv/goquorum-overview?orgId=1&refresh=10s&from=now-30m&to=now&var-system=All<br>
 - Collated logs using Grafana and Loki           : http://localhost:3000/d/Ak6eXLsPxFemKYKEXfcH/quorum-logs-loki?orgId=1&var-app=quorum&var-search=<br>
 - Cakeshop                                       : http://localhost:8999<br>

+### Production Setup Consideration:

+1. Infrastructure Layer:
+    - Having Multiple Environments
+    - Deploy it in Container Platform like Kubernetes
+    - Better to deploy on Cloud for leveraging managed services
+2. Quorum Layer:<br>
+    a.
+Account/Key management: Better to use `account plugins` for key management which allows us to extend GoQuorum to manage keys with `hashicorp-vault`.<br>
+    b.
+Transaction Management: By default the transaction manager is configured with HTTP.
+But for production its recommended to use `HTTP connection using TLS`.
+When it comes to gas, it is something that can be enabled or disabled based on business use cases.<br>
+    c.
+Smart Contract Management: Version the smart contract to a dedicated registry and keep track of the logs. <br>
+    d.
+Consensus Management: Choose appropriate consensus protocol based on use cases, and make sure the number of nodes are available to achieve HA.<br>
+    e.
+Monitoring and Logging: Enable appropriate monitoring on node health and transaction also enable logging and its management like archiving or analytics on logs.<br>
+    f.
+Multitenancy: To achieve multitenancy, we need to configure authorization server like Okta.<br>
+    g.
+Transaction Sentry: Enable `revert reason` in goquorum node so that EVM passes back to the client an optional string message containing information about the error.<br>
+    h.
+Back and restore: Plan and test the back and restore on GoQuorum nodes.<br>

 ## GETH API and Blockchain Transaction Demonstration